 The dictionaries aren’t wrong, but their definition is far from complete.

 Prepping has multiple levels and motivations and can be completely tailored to the individual.
 “Minimalist” preppers hardly stockpile any supplies, favoring learning skills and building communities’ disaster response.
 “Doomsday” preppers harbor the idea that the apocalypse is a risk worth preparing for.
 “Liberal” and “Conservative” preppers wear their political brand on their sleeve.
-Throughout all of these ‘subcultures within subcultures’, there is still the basic elements of preparedness, self sufficiency, and resilience.
+Throughout all of these ‘subcultures within subcultures’, there are still the basic elements of preparedness, self-sufficiency, and resilience.
 Any prepper can adopt a label, go without, or create their own unique brand of prepping.

 Prepping has become popular lately.
 You could attribute it to the recent pandemic, increased disaster occurrences, political changes, or pop culture, but more and more people are becoming interested in being more prepared for life’s disruptions.

 And those people, when they take more than one step into preparedness?

 Well, they’re called preppers.

 A prepper is someone that creates a plan, gathers resources, and gains skills so that they can be more prepared for emergencies, disasters, and other survival situations.